Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Experiment

-\item In the context of top-$k$ recommendations, \model exhibits a more pronounced improvement for direct recommendations task.
-In addition, a more significant enhancement is observed on the Bookcrossing dataset, which can be attributed to the more fine-grained and distinguishable rating of the Bookcrossing dataset.
+\item In the context of \lsc{direct recommendation and sequential recommendation} recommendations \lsc{in Table \ref{tab:t2} and \ref{tab:t3}}, \model exhibits a more pronounced improvement for direct recommendations task.
+In addition, a more significant enhancement is observed on the Bookcrossing dataset, which can be attributed to the more fine-grained and distinguishable rating of the Bookcrossing dataset. \item Besides, we discuss the \textbf{computational efficiency}.
+Additional training with augmented data is required in the \model framework, which presents an extra cost.
+In the current experimental setup, we train a new model from scratch.
+However, this process could be optimized by continuing to train a previously tuned model, thereby reducing time costs.
+Additionally, in our experiment, we observed that training the LLaMA-2 7B model with around 25K instructions on 16 A800 GPUs with 2500 steps took approximately 1.94 hours.
+The inference time for each instruction averaged about 17 instructions per second, translating to a requirement of around 0.059 seconds per item for computation by a single NVIDIA A800~GPU.

 \end{itemize}